Your money-making expert. Financial journalist, TV and radio personality.

-Teaching English is something you can do if you’re already a native English speaker and you have a bit of training.
-Teaching English as a foreign language (usually known as TEFL) is a huge growth industry with massive demand.
-You can do it abroad or make extra cash here in Britain.
+Teaching English as a foreign language is something you can do if you’re already a native English speaker and you have a bit of training.
+It’s also a huge growth industry with massive demand.
+You can do it abroad or make extra cash here in the UK.

+Teaching English abroad is a popular career choice.
 Most teachers do go abroad to teach, often as a way of experiencing a foreign country and culture.
 However, there are plenty of non-native speakers living in the UK who want lessons and are prepared to pay for them.
 That’s where you come in!

-TEFL (teaching English as a foreign language), or often TESOL (teaching English to speakers of other languages), EFL or ELT are the industry jargon used for talking about this type of English language teaching.
-TEFL should refer to teaching abroad and TESOL to teaching English to people already living in an English-speaking country (for example, the UK).
-In practice they are used interchangeably.
+Teaching English as a foreign language, or TESOL (teaching English to speakers of other languages), are the industry jargon used for talking about this type of English language teaching.
+Teaching English as a foreign language should refer to teaching abroad.
+While, TESOL refers to teaching people who already live in an English-speaking country.
+However, in practice they are used interchangeably.

 Most language schools require a teacher to hold one of two recognised language teaching qualifications:

 It’s worth shopping around as you might find it more enjoyable to learn abroad.
 It could also end up being much cheaper as well, especially if the pound is performing well against the local currency.
-Some schools, for example International House, offer a CELTA or TESOL course and then the possibility of a job with them (although this is not guaranteed).
+Some schools, such as International House, offer a CELTA or TESOL course and then the possibility of a job with them (although this is not guaranteed).
 You may find it easier to get a job in a specific city if you complete your training with a local school.

 However, you could still lose out to CELTA or Trinity Cert TESOL trained teachers in areas where competition for jobs is very high, or where there is an overriding preference for the Cambridge/Trinity College qualifications.